American Airlines, Qantas may revive joint venture plan under Trump

 Regulators in Australia and New Zealand had approved the joint venture before it was rejected by the United States.

-(Reporting by Sue-Lin Wong, Jamie Freed and Alana Wise in New York, writing by Jamie Freed; editing by Andrew Hay, G Crosse)
+(Reporting by Sue-Lin Wong, Jamie Freed and Alana Wise in New York; Writing by Jamie Freed; Editing by Andrew Hay)